-We begin this work in Sec.~\ref{sec:IBMQ} introducing the minimal Hamiltonian model for multi-qubit DD mediated gates with generalized quantum systems, numerically simulated and experimentally realized in IBMQ through Qiskit software~\cite{qiskit}.
-Built upon this general model, we then discuss its application with NV centers in Sec.~\ref{sec:NV}.
-Experimental measurements of the NV's electron spin are shown and compared with simulations performed with QuaCCAToo software~\cite{quaccatoo_paper, quaccatoo_git}.
-An application of this technique for $^{15}$N nuclear spin polarization is theoretically proposed, which could represent a significant simplification in experimental complexity, as compared to existing methods~\cite{single_shot_readout, 15N_gates}.
-Finally, we conclude in Sec.~\ref{sec:conclusion} discussing the limitations and outlook of the model.
-The simulations and experimental implementations with IBMQ are open source, provided through a Python package available at~\cite{dd_gates_git}.
-In addition, the simulations of the NV center are provided at the QuaCAToo repository~\cite{quaccatoo_git}.
+We begin this work in Sec.~\ref{sec:IBMQ} by introducing a minimal Hamiltonian model for DD-mediated gates with generalized quantum systems and by implementing it on IBMQ using Qiskit~\cite{qiskit}.
+This proof of concept demonstrates the feasibility of the DD-filtered drive on a digital quantum processor.
+Building on this general model, we then discuss its application to NV centers in Sec.~\ref{sec:NV}, considering a more complex Hamiltonian model than for IBMQ.
+Experimental measurements of the NV's electron spin are shown and compared with simulations performed using QuaCCAToo software~\cite{quaccatoo_paper, quaccatoo_git}.
+An application of this technique for $^{15}$N nuclear spin polarization is proposed, which could significantly simplify experimental complexity compared with existing methods~\cite{single_shot_readout, 15N_gates, DNP1, DNP2}.
+Finally, we conclude in Sec.~\ref{sec:conclusion} by discussing the limitations and possible improvements of the model.
+The simulations and implementations with IBMQ are open source, provided through a Python package available at~\cite{dd_gates_git}.
+In addition, the simulations of the NV center are provided in the QuaCCAToo repository~\cite{quaccatoo_git}.